 There are many reasons why people choose to ignore safe speed limits and drive recklessly.
 Some drivers believe they can control the vehicle just as well going 80 mph as they can traveling 60 mph.

 However, speeding increases the risk of a car crash.
-The faster a car is traveling, the longer it takes the car to slow and stop.
+The faster a car is traveling, the longer it takes the car to slow down and stop.
 You might not be able to stop in time to avoid a crash if another car pulls out in front of you, an animal darts across the road, or a pedestrian steps out into a crosswalk.